solomonalem/Tech-Blog/README.md

 ## Description

-Its fullstack web application built using Sequelize as ORM and MySql as database in the backend and handlebars template engine in the frontend.This application follows the most popular software design pattern or paradigm (MVC).Its an app were developers will post their blog regarding any topic.User can access all the posts mad by other users but he has to signup and login to post new post,comment on post,delete and edit his post.
+Its fullstack web application built using Sequelize as ORM and MySql as database in the backend and handlebars template engine in the frontend.This application follows the most popular software design pattern or paradigm (MVC).Its an app were developers will post their blog regarding any topic.User can access all the posts made by other users but he has to signup and login to post new post,comment on post,delete and edit his post.

 ## Table of Contents